Rohan-Salunkhe1/KPMG-Job-SIM/README.md

 ## Introduction

-Welcome to my KPMG Data Analytics Job Simulation project!
-My name is Rohan Salunkhe, and I am excited to share my journey and insights gained from completing the KPMG Data Analytics Job Simulation on Forage.
+My name is Rohan Salunkhe, and I am really excited to share my journey and insights gained from completing the KPMG Data Analytics Job Simulation on Forage.

 ### Motivation